-Socio- Certificate Certificate Employment Skills Preferential Supplier Enterprise Economic Total Issued Valid till Ownership Management Equity Develop Procurement Development Development Development Score Level Dec-18 Dec-19 27.00 6.48 4.12 12.63 16.05 9.76 11.93 8.00 95.04 2
+Certificate Certificate Employment Skills Preferential Supplier Enterprise Socio-Economic Total Issued Valid till Ownership Management Equity Develop Procurement Development Development Development Score Level Dec-19 Dec-20 22.37 6.67 4.99 12.24 21.85 8.69 11.00 8.00 95.81 2

+We recognize ownership by Black people in Sappi Southern Africa Limited on a "flow-through" basis and in line with the principles in the Amended Forest Sector Code through the shares held in the company by an employee share ownership programme that acquired its ownership interest as part of the B-BBEE Transaction in 2010, shareholders of strategic partners who acquired shares pursuant to the B-BBEE Transaction in 2010, and institutional investors.
 The representation of people from designated groups, particularly Black women, in management and all levels of employment within the company is a focus within the organization, driven by employment equity targets set in each occupational level and category.
 Skills development initiatives, particularly programs aimed at improving management and leadership skills, are geared to meet these targets.
 Where practical, we purchase goods and services from Black-owned businesses and seek opportunities to develop future Black vendors.
 We are committed to the support of our Project Khulisa, which is an initiative with local communities using their land for plantations while training them in the core principles of forestry management.
 This is achieved through financial and technical input, as well as by providing a secure market during the start-up phase of these small tree-farming enterprises.
 This initiative has been extended to encourage aspirant tree farmers who wish to undertake forestry activities on a larger scale consistent with the government's strategy of promoting forestry as a means of sustainable livelihood in rural areas.
 We have a number of enterprise development initiatives and have established programs to train new entrepreneurs.
 These initiatives involve the transfer of business skills, technical assistance, financial support and preferential payment terms to assist new enterprises to enter the market.
 We have a history of investment in the communities in which we operate.
 Initiatives to promote education, health and welfare, arts and culture, and rural and community development, amongst others, are regularly undertaken.